tianxiaogu/ape/README.md

 ## Support New Android Versions

+We tested the compatibility of Ape by using it to test Google Maps for 10 minutes in Android Marshmallow, Nougat, Oreo, Pie and Q emulators.

 Ape is developed based on some release of Android Marshmallow (Sorry, I cannot remember the exact tag/commit).
 The easiest way to track the API changes of Ape is to check the change log of Monkey.
-Since Monkey is no longer actively developed, one can easily identify patches related to API changes.
+Since Monkey is no longer actively developed, one can easily identify patches/commits of Monkey that are related to API changes.

 * Repository: <https://android.googlesource.com/platform/development/>
 * Monkey folder: <https://android.googlesource.com/platform/development/+/refs/heads/master/cmds/monkey>